BenJung/hello-world/hello.md

 - Fast-Forward : It means very normal merge.
 There is no a conflict between master branch and a branch that is going to be merged.

 ## Pull

+- Pull: If there is a commit in a master bracn from github( collaboration or using workstations), You can fetch it and merge the branch to a branch from local git.